jasononeil/webpack-haxe-loader/README.md

 With this loader, you are able to:

-- Use a `hxml` fil as the entry point for your build.
+- Use a `hxml` file as the entry point for your build.
-- Change any `*.hx` source file, and have haxe recompile and the browser refresh automatically as soon as you save.
+- Change any `*.hx` source file, and have haxe re-compile, webpack re-bundle, and the browser refresh automatically as soon as you save.

-Currently
+Currently the loader only supports HXML files which export exactly one Javascript file.
+Other targets may be supported in future.

 ### Example webpack configuration